diez/www.diez.org/docs/getting-started/css-sass.md

 Go back to your browser and see the web app hot update!
 You can update and hot reload **any** value defined in your design system: strings, colors, images, fonts, etc.

-Please see [The Basics Guide](/getting-started/the-basics/) for more information on how to compose and edit your design token components (DTCs).
+Please see [The Basics Guide](/getting-started/the-basics/) for more information on how to compose and edit your design tokens.

 Now you are ready to start! if you want to integrate Diez with an existing project, check out [Integrating Diez with an existing web project (CSS/Sass)](/existing-project-integration/css-sass/)